 Are Green Smoothies Really That Good For You?

 Yes!
 Green smoothies are a simple way to pack in tons of nutrients and antioxidants first thing in the morning.
 Before the sun even rises, you can consume much of your daily need for vegetables without feeling like you just ate the entire veggie drawer.
-Antioxidants help fight free radicals in your body, leading to less inflammation and chronic disease over time.

 Should I Put Spinach in My Smoothie?
 Frozen or Raw Spinach?